WLDB: Smooth jazz (1996–2007)

-Adult contemporary (2007-present)
+Adult contemporary (2007–2025)

 On July 30, 2007, WJZI adopted new positioning, changing its call letters to WLDB, with the new moniker "B93.3".
 This matched the imaging used by a popular station with the same format in Philadelphia, WBEB.
 The station uses the decimal number to avert confusion with Sheboygan's country-formatted WBFM, which likewise brands as "B93.7" and has fringe reception in the central reaches of Ozaukee County.
 The station's weather forecasts are prepared and delivered by WDJT-TV's weather staff.

 In June 2009, WLDB tweaked its format from soft AC to mainstream AC, playing music from the 1980s, 1990s, and the 2000s.
 This type of format was on WKTI before it flipped to an adult hits format and changed its call sign to WLWK-FM in November 2008.
-WLDB was attempting to compete with Hot AC WMYX-FM, although "The Mix" plays more new music than old.
+WLDB was attempting to compete with hot AC station WMYX-FM, although "The Mix" plays more new music than old.
 As of 2011, the station played music from the 1970s through the present.
-The station's schedule all weekend between 5 PM on Fridays and 5 AM on Mondays consisted solely of 80s music.
+The station's schedule all weekend between 5 p.m. on Fridays and 5 a.m. on Mondays consisted solely of 80s music.

 The station rebranded as "Trending Radio 93.3" at 6:07 p.m. on April 1, 2015, after playing You Gotta Be by Des'ree, a title playing as a pun for a skit which followed where the station's former bee mascot was swatted to cue the branding change.
 The first song on "Trending Radio" was Let's Get It Started by The Black Eyed Peas.
 The playlist was then tightened towards more current and recent hits, focusing on competing more with WMYX, along with WXSS and WRNW to a lesser extent.

 On February 23, 2016, at 3 p.m., after playing "Royals" by Lorde, WLDB returned to its former adult contemporary format and "B93.3" branding, though lacking the "bee" elements and mascot.
 The first song after the relaunch was "Don't Stop Believin'" by Journey.